Disclosure: WHSR is reader-supported. When you buy through our links, we may earn a commission.

 The Magic Formula that Will Earn You $1,000 by Tomorrow

 How many spam emails have you gotten that are very similar to this?
 As a reader, would you bother to click on an article headline with this type of lead-in?

-Last summer, Facebook changed its news feed algorithms to push spammy headlines with certain keywords down in news feeds.
+In addition, Facebook also changed its news feed algorithms to push spammy headlines with certain keywords down in news feeds.
 That means that only relevant, well thought out headlines will have decent reach on the social media giant.

 Since top-notch headlines are what you should be writing anyway, this simply forces the issue on this platform.
 It is a positive move by Facebook and has cut much of the spammy headlines that seemed to be overtaking news feeds for a while there.

 When writing the perfect headline, you'll want to consider the examples of good headlines provided by Jerry Low in the article mentioned at the top of this page.
 However, you'll also want to weigh the ideas you generate with what you shouldn't be doing.

 By understanding both the elements of a good article title and the elements that drive readers crazy, you'll have the best chance possible of reaching readers and getting them to click on your title and read more.